32nd Annual Spring Volksmarch - June 3-4, 2017

 No advance registration.
 Hikers must check in at starting point, which is at the Memorial’s upper parking area.
 Hikers must register before 1 p.m. and be off the trail by 4 p.m.

-Before or after your hike, don’t miss the short introductory movie “Dynamite & Dreams” playing in the twin theaters in the Welcome Center.
-Also be sure to see the Indian Museum of North America, Sculptor’s Studio / Home Workshop and the Cultural Center.
+Crazy Horse Memorial orientation: Before or after your hike, don’t miss the short introductory movie “Dynamite & Dreams” playing in the twin theaters in the Welcome Center.
+Also be sure to see the Indian Museum of North America, Sculptor’s Studio / Home Workshop and the Native American Educational and Cultural Center.
 Meet and visit with Native American artists creating arts and crafts in the museum and cultural center.